The cultural impact of émigrés from Nazi Europe

 Born in Leipzig, Nikolaus Pevsner lost his post at Göttingen University on Hitler's advent because of his Jewish ancestry, and came to Britain in 1933.
 His books Pioneers of Modern Design (1936) and An Outline of European Architecture (1942) established his reputation and stimulated a popular interest in art and architecture.
 He taught at Birkbeck College, University of London (1942-69), and was Slade Professor of Fine Art at Cambridge (1949-55).
 He sat on the editorial board of the Architectural Review, was art editor of Penguin Books, and in 1955 gave the Reith lectures on the 'Englishness of English Art'.
 The monumental forty-six-volume The Buildings of England (1951-74) remains his best-known work and most lasting contribution to British architectural history.

-Painter, sculptor, illustrator and author Hans Schwarz came to Britain from German-occupied Austria in 1939, his escape made possible by the Kindertransport [children’s transport] rescue operation.
+Painter, sculptor, illustrator and author Hans Schwarz, who painted this portrait, came to Britain from German-occupied Austria in 1939, his escape made possible by the Kindertransport [children’s transport] rescue operation.
 He studied at Birmingham College of Art and went on to pursue a career in graphic design and illustration, whilst also teaching in various art schools.
 In the 1960s, he took up painting and sculpture full-time and became a portrait painter.
 His work characterised by the use of bold colour and he was heavily influenced by fellow artist Oskar Kokoschka.
 Alongside portraits, Schwarz painted landscapes in London and Somerset and wrote several books on painting and drawing.

 Austrian-born art historian Ernst Gombrich studied at university in Vienna, but struggled to find employment there in the 1930s due to his Jewish heritage and the state’s anti-Semitic policies.
 In 1936, he emigrated to London with his wife, the concert pianist Ilse Heller, joining the staff of the Warburg Institute, an art history library which had been moved to London from Hamburg to save it from Nazi pillaging in 1934.
 He was the Director and Professor of History of the Classical Tradition there from 1959 to 1976.
 His book The Story of Art (1950) became one of the most widely-read and influential general introductions to art history; his later works include Art and Illusion (1960), a study of the psychology of pictorial representation, Norm and Form (1966) and The Sense of Order (1979).
 He was knighted in 1972 and awarded the Order of Merit in 1988.